Providing Emotional First Aid - Helping Others When They Are In Distress

 We are providing the assistance that the Savior would provide if He were here.
 Our actions as His disciples bring joy and happiness into our lives and in the lives of those that we assist.
 Both are uplifted and strengthened.

 When we find others who are in emotional distress, it is only natural for us to step in and lend a helping hand.
 The key to our ability to assist is listening to The Voice of Truth as noted in the song by Casting Crowns (see the video above).
 We are each endowed with this gift at birth.
 It leads and guides our footsteps throughout our mortal journey.

 When we experience difficulty, we lose track of this precious gift.
 The provision of emotional first aid allows The Voice of Truth to be established inside us once again through the compassionate action of another.
 The giver is guided to know what to do and say, enabling the one receiving to re-gain their perspective.

 In essence, providing emotional first aid establishes emotional health in the life of the receiver, and reinforces it in our own.
-Reach out and help someone today, for your emotional health!

 *poem "The Mountain" by Denise W. Anderson.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2014 Denise W Anderson